microsoft/AcademicContent/Workshop/19. Blockchain on Azure/Blockchain on Azure HOL.md

 [Blockchain](https://en.wikipedia.org/wiki/Blockchain) is one of the world's most talked-about technologies, and one that has the potential to fundamentally change the way we use the Internet.
 Originally designed for [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin), Blockchain remains the technology behind that digital currency but is not limited to applications involving virtual money.
 In the words of Dan Tapscott, author, TED speaker, and Executive Director of the [Blockchain Research Institute](https://www.blockchainresearchinstitute.org/), "Blockchain is an incorruptible digital ledger of economic transactions that can be programmed to record not just financial transactions, but virtually everything of value."
 One of the more inventive uses for Blockchain is to implement tamper-proof digital voting systems, a concept that is being actively explored [in the U.S. and abroad](https://venturebeat.com/2016/10/22/blockchain-tech-could-fight-voter-fraud-and-these-countries-are-testing-it/).

 Blockchain gets its name from the manner in which it stores data.
 Transactions such as a transfer of money from one party to another or a vote cast for a political candidate are stored in cryptographically sealed blocks.
 Blocks are joined together into chains ("blockchains"), with each block in the chain containing a hash of the previous block.
-A blockchain acts like a ledger, and rather than be stored in one place, it is replicated across countless computers (nodes) in a Blockchain network.
+A blockchain acts like an electronic ledger, and rather than be stored in one place, it is replicated across countless computers (nodes) in a Blockchain network.
 This decentralization means that a blockchain has no single point of failure and is controlled by no single entity.
 The latter is especially important for a system whose primary goal is to allow private transactions to take place without involving a "trusted" third party such as a bank.

 Anyone can build a Blockchain network and use it to host blockchains.
 Microsoft Azure makes it incredibly simple to do both by supporting Blockchain-as-a-Service.
 A few button clicks in the Azure Portal are sufficient to deploy a network of virtual machines provisioned with popular Blockchain implementations such as [Ethereum](https://www.ethereum.org/), [Corda](https://www.corda.net/), or
 [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric).

-Ethereum was one of the first general-purpose blockchain implementations.
+Ethereum was one of the first general-purpose Blockchain implementations.
 The software is open-source and is the basis for Ethereum's own cryptocurrency known as [Ether](https://www.ethereum.org/ether).
 You can deploy Ethereum networks of your own and use its Blockchain implementation however you wish.
-Among other features, Ethereum supports [smart contracts](https://en.wikipedia.org/wiki/Smart_contract), which are written in languages such as [Solidity](https://en.wikipedia.org/wiki/Solidity) and then compiled into bytecode and deployed to the network for execution.
+Among other features, Ethereum supports [smart contracts](https://en.wikipedia.org/wiki/Smart_contract), which are written in languages such as [Solidity](https://en.wikipedia.org/wiki/Solidity) and then compiled into bytecode and deployed to the blockchain for execution.

 In this lab, you will deploy an Ethereum network on Azure and create your own cryptocurrency named "My Coin" to run on it.
 The currency will be brokered by a smart contract that allows funds to be transferred between accounts.
 Along the way, you will get first-hand experience running Blockchain networks on Azure, as well as writing smart contracts for Ethereum and deploying them to the network.